 Specialized Medical Supplies: Specialized medical supplies allow the participant to interact independently with the environment.
-The Individual Service Plan specifies supplies that may include food supplements, clothing, diapers, bed protective coverings, and other ancillary supplies.
+The Individual Service Plan specifies supplies that may include food supplements, clothing, diapers, bed wetting protective coverings, and other ancillary supplies.

-Support Coordination: A set of interrelated activities for identifying, coordinating, and reviewing the delivery of appropriate services with the objective of protecting the health and safety of participants while ensuring access to needed waiver and other services.
+Support Coordination: A set of interrelated activities for identifying, coordinating, and reviewing the delivery of appropriate services with the objective of protecting the health and safety of participants.

-Supported Employment: Supported Employment services enable participants for whom competitive employment at or above the minimum wage is unlikely, and because of their disability, need support to work in a regular work setting.
+Supported Employment: Supported Employment services enable participants for whom competitive employment at or above the minimum wage is unlikely, and because of their disability, need support to work in a regular job setting.

-Transportation: Transportation services enable participants to gain access to community services, activities, resources and organizations typically used by the general population.
-This service does not include transportation available through Medicaid non-emergency transportation or as an element of another waiver service.
+Transportation: Transportation services enable participants to gain access to community services, activities, resources and organizations typically used by the general population but do not include transportation available through Medicaid non-emergency transportation or as an element of another waiver service.

-Vehicle Adaptations Services: Vehicle adaptations may include lifts, ramps, special seats and other interior vehicle modifications.
-These adaptations allow the participant to function independently, thus reducing the reliance on physical support from others.
+Vehicle Adaptations Services: Vehicle adaptations services allow the participant to function independently, thus reducing the reliance on physical support from others.
 The adaptations are limited to those of the participant's private and family owned vehicle.
+The adaptations may include lifts, ramps, special seats and other interior vehicle modifications.